-Whether you’re surfing with Chrome, Firefox, Opera, or even good old Internet Explorer, these shortcuts will get you around with less clicks.
+Whether you’re surfing with Chrome, Firefox, Opera, or Microsoft Edge, these shortcuts will get you around with fewer clicks.

 Switch and Open Tabs

-- CTRL + 1-8 will switch instantly to that numbered tab, just like WIN + 1-0 switches to programs on the taskbar.
-Also, CTRL + 9 jumps to the last tab even if you have way too many tabs open.
+- Ctrl + 1-8 will switch instantly to that numbered tab, just like Win + 1-0 switches to programs on the taskbar.
+Also, Ctrl + 9 jumps to the last tab even if you have lots of tabs open.

-- If you need to re-open a tab you just closed (this probably happens on a daily basis), CTRL + SHIFT + T makes it reappear in a flash.
+- If you need to re-open a tab you just closed, Ctrl + Shift + T makes it reappear in a flash.

 Go Back and Forth, Refresh, and Stop Loading

-This one doesn’t do anything in the browser itself, but many websites (including sending email with any provider, posting messages on Facebook and Twitter, and PC texting apps such as MightyText) use CTRL + ENTER as an equivalent to clicking Send or Enter.
+This one doesn’t do anything in the browser itself, but many websites (including sending email with any provider and posting messages on Facebook and Twitter) use Ctrl + Enter as an equivalent to clicking Send or Enter.

 Zoom In or Out

 Sometimes it’s too hard to read text on a page, or perhaps you need to inspect an image from close-up.
-To quickly scroll, use CTRL + +/- to go in or out.
-You can also hold CTRL and slide the mouse wheel instead of using the + and – buttons for faster scaling.
-To jump back to standard zoom, a quick tap of CTRL + 0 makes everything look normal again.
+To quickly scroll, use Ctrl + Plus/Minus to go in or out.
+You can also hold Ctrl and slide the mouse wheel instead of using the plus and minus buttons for faster scaling.
+To jump back to standard zoom, a quick tap of Ctrl + 0 makes everything look normal again.

 Address Bar Shortcuts

-CTRL + L instantly focuses the cursor on the address bar so you can paste in a URL or search for a term.
-Once in the address bar, CTRL + ENTER will add “www.” before your text and “.com” to the end of it.
-So instead of manually entering “www.makeuseof.com”, you can just type “makeuseof” CTRL + ENTER and your browser will fill in the boring parts.
+Ctrl + L instantly focuses the cursor on the address bar so you can paste in a URL or search for a term.
+Once in the address bar, Ctrl + Enter will add www. before your text and .com to the end of it.
+So instead of manually entering www.makeuseof.com, you can just type makeuseof, then press Ctrl + Enter and your browser will fill in the boring parts.

-- Evernote is a fantastic note-taking utility, and when you’re knee-deep in notes and lists you’ll want to be able to find your way around.
-Shortcuts for Evernote ensure you stay in charge of your stuff.
+- Evernote is a fantastic note-taking utility, and moving around efficiently is essential.
+Our guide to Evernote includes shortcuts to ensure you stay in charge of your stuff.

 Type Special Characters